Coconut milk boasts a whole host of nutritional benefits. It’s rich in fiber, vitamins C, E, and multiple B vitamins.

 However, thawing your coconut on the counter isn’t recommended – the outsides of the coconut milk will defrost faster and start going bad.

-If you know you’re always in a rush when thawing, consider flash freezing your coconut milk in ice cube trays for 2 hours, before transferring all the frozen cubes to an airtight container.
-That should freeze on freezer space.
+If you know you’re always in a rush when thawing, consider flash-freezing your coconut milk in ice cube trays for 2 hours before transferring all the frozen cubes to an airtight container.
+That should save on freezer space.

 Because ice cubes have a larger surface area than a big block of frozen coconut milk, they will thaw faster – a few hours in the refrigerator max!
 Plus, they’re a lot easier for flexible portion sizes.